MonkWarrior08/AI_JSONL_Format-Tools/README.md

 ## Overview

-Welcome to the GPT-4 Prompt Template Tool!
 This is a GUI application designed using PyQt5 that helps you construct structured JSON format prompts with alternating roles for use in GPT-4 AI interactions.

 The tool enables users to quickly format prompts into a JSON structure that can be used for interactions with language models like GPT-4, allowing for a well-defined conversation flow between the system, user, and assistant.